mralexgray/twui/README.md

 The goal of TwUI is to build a high-quality UI framework designed specifically for the Mac.
 Much inspiration comes from UIKit, but diverging to try new things (i.e. block-based layout and drawRect), and optimizing for Mac-specific interactions is encouraged.

-# Contributing

-We will happily accept pull requests that meet one of the following criteria:

- 1. It fixes some functionality that is already in TwUI.
-This might be a bug, or something not working as expected.
- 2. It's something so basic or important that TwUI really should have it.
- 3. It has to integrate with TwUI internals, and so can't easily be done outside of the framework.
-This one is the most ambiguous, because interesting things may match this criterion, but still be way out of scope.
-In some cases, a fork might be more appropriate.
-Use your best judgment.

-All contributions should match our [coding conventions](https://github.com/github/objective-c-conventions).

 # Community

 TwUI has a mailing list, subscribe by sending an email to <twui@librelist.com>.